Michigan capital tax Guide

 Estate Planning and Capital Gains Tax in Michigan Inheritance Laws

-When you inherit property in Michigan, you receive a “stepped-up basis” equal to the property’s fair market value at the time of death.
-This eliminates capital gains tax on appreciation that occurred during the deceased person’s lifetime.
+Michigan has no inheritance tax for persons who died after Sept.
+30, 1993.
+This is a great estate planning tool.
+If you inherit property in Michigan, you get a “stepped-up basis” – the basis is the fair market value of the property at the time of death.
+That avoids the capital gains tax on the appreciation that occurred during the deceased’s lifetime.

 For example, if your parents bought a home in Birmingham for $100,000 in 1985 and it’s worth $500,000 when they pass away, you inherit it with a basis of $500,000.
-If you sell it immediately for $500,000, you owe no capital gains tax to Michigan or the federal government.
+If you sell it immediately for $500,000, you owe no capital gains tax to the federal government or to the state of Michigan.

-Out-of-state Residents Capital Gains Tax Obligations in Michigan
+Out-of-State Residents’ Capital Gains Tax Obligations in Michigan

-Gains or losses from the sale of real property are taxable in the state where the property is located.
-If you live in Florida and sell Michigan real estate, you’ll owe Michigan capital gains tax on that sale.
-If you live in Michigan and sell Florida real estate, you won’t owe Michigan tax on that gain.
+As a general rule, non-residents are not subject to Michigan capital gains tax unless the gain is derived from Michigan real estate or business property located in Michigan.
+Sales of real property located in the state are subject to tax on the gain or loss.
+If you are a Florida resident and sell Michigan real estate, you will be subject to Michigan capital gains tax on that sale.
+If you live in Michigan and sell Florida real estate, you will not pay Michigan tax on the gain.

 Tax Planning Strategies to Minimize Michigan Capital Gains Liability